jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-15.md

 Section 6.
 Unbundled Rate Filing Requirements.

-(a) As required by the Act, NAPOCOR and Distribution Utilities shall file within six (6) months from the effectivity of the Act for revised rates with costs and other relevant accounts unbundled by business activity.
+(a) As required by the Act, NAPOCOR and DUs shall file within six (6) months from the effectivity  for revised rates with costs and other relevant accounts unbundled by business activity.
 (b) The ERC shall within six (6) months from the date of submission of revised rates by the Distribution Utility, notify the Distribution Utility